Nebraska commission begins hearing on Keystone XL pipeline

-LINCOLN, Neb.
-(AP) _ A state commission that will decide whether to approve or deny the Keystone XL pipeline in Nebraska has kicked off the first day of legal hearings on the project.
+LINCOLN, Neb. — A state commission that will decide whether to approve or deny the Keystone XL pipeline in Nebraska has kicked off the first day of legal hearings on the project.

 The Nebraska Public Service Commission is scheduled to hear testimony in a series of hearings that could run from Monday through Friday.